 He restarts his literary career by writing the House of the Dead, which is a dark account of his time spent in the prison camp in Siberia.
 This is published a year after his release, and quickly brings him more fame than his first book.
-He also starts publishing a literary magazine called Time with his brother, which provides both of them with financial stability.
-Things are going good, and he travels to Europe for the first time a few years later in 1862 (age 41).
+He also starts publishing a literary magazine called Time with his brother, which provides them both with financial stability.
+Things are going good, and he travels to Europe for the first time a few years later in 1862 at the age of 41.

-But the next year the magazine is forced to close due to a misunderstanding about an article they published concerning Russia.
+But the following year the magazine is forced to close.
+There had been a misunderstanding with the government about an article he and his brother had published concerning Russia.
 Dostoevsky travels to Europe again in the summer nonetheless, and experiences his first loss at the roulette wheel.
-He is reduced to pawning his possessions to survive, and writes letters to friends and family asking for money.
+He is reduced to pawning his possessions to survive, and writes letters (Letter 2) to friends and family requesting money.

-Then in April 1864, whilst back in Russia, his first wife dies.
+Whilst back in Russia in April 1864, his first wife dies.
 And two months later, so does his brother.

 I have been crushed by life.

 He invests all of the money he has in to the new magazine Epoch that he and his brother had started before he died.
-He also unwisely assumes all his brother’s debts, so his financial freedom is tied to the success of the magazine.
+He also unwisely assumes all his brother’s debts, which means his financial freedom is tied to the success of the magazine.
 The overwhelming debt and workload of keeping the magazine running shatters his health, and the magazine collapses a year later due to lack of funds.

 In his desperation, Fyodor signs a murderous contract with a publisher named Stellovsky that requires him to deliver a book within a year, else he will lose the rights to anything he writes for the next nine years.
 Using the funds from this contract, he escapes to Europe.

-He revisits the roulette tables on doing so.
+He revisits the roulette tables upon his return to Europe.
 He has the hope of winning enough money to free himself from his debts and to return to Russia.
 And as a result, he loses all the money he has.